 - SuperSU v2.52 – Download | (File: BETA-SuperSU-v2.52.zip)

 How to Install TWRP on Nexus 6P [Root and Unlock Bootloader included]

 This procedure will unlock the bootloader, flash a modified boot image, install TWRP recovery and then root your device.
 Unlocked bootloader is required to install a modified boot image and setup a custom recovery.
-However, through custom recovery, you can flash custom packages for instance, the SuperSU file to root your device.
-If you have already unlocked your bootloader, then skip to the the modified boot image flashing step.
+However, through a custom recovery, you can flash custom packages for instance, the SuperSU file to root your device.
+If you have already unlocked your bootloader, then skip to the modified boot image flashing step.